xesdoog/Flatbed-Script/README.md

 - Towed vehicle position is not consistent.
 Some will clip through the flatbed and others will sit higher.

 ## To Do:
-- [ ] Fix position of towed vehicles based on vehicle's size or class. *(in progress)* https://github.com/xesdoog/Flatbed-Script/issues/1
+- [x] ~Fix position of towed vehicles based on vehicle's size or class. *(in progress)* https://github.com/xesdoog/Flatbed-Script/issues/1~ ✅**Somewhat done!** This is a manual fix.
+The user would have to use arrows to manually adjust the towed vehicle's position.
 - [x] ~Use another logic for finding nearby vehicles, therefore including more *if not all* GTA vehicles. *(Towing a plane still won't make sense though but whatever)*~ ✅**Done.**
   > Boats, planes and helicopters are disabled by default except the Buzzard.
 You can activate the "*Tow Everything*" option to enable towing for all GTA vehicles.